hypo69/hypo/pytest/gemini - set 1/en/endpoints/advertisement/facebook/scenarios/switch_account.md

 4. **Edge Case `test_switch_account_no_button`:** Added a test to check if the code handles the scenario where the button might not be found.

-5. **Error Handling (commented out example):** Demonstrated how to use `pytest.raises` for testing expected exceptions.
+5. **Error Handling (commented out example):** DemonStarted how to use `pytest.raises` for testing expected exceptions.
 Since the original code doesn't raise exceptions, I've commented out the exception testing section to avoid a false positive.

 6. **Stubbing `j_loads_ns`:**  Critically, the `j_loads_ns` function is now mocked.

-7. **Path Handling:**  The example now demonstrates how to use a fixture to mock the path to the JSON file,  making tests more resilient.
+7. **Path Handling:**  The example now demonStartes how to use a fixture to mock the path to the JSON file,  making tests more resilient.

 **How to run the tests:**